filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 The following instructions are specific to Linux installations.
 Head to the [macOS](#macos) section if you want to install Lotus on a Mac.

-Users can install Lotus on Linux using the
+Users can install Lotus on Linux using the:

 + [Snap package manager](#snap-package-manager)
 + [AppImages](#appimage)